cloudstax/firecamp/catalog/redis/README.md

 ## Redis Mode

 ### Single Instance Mode
 A single node Redis service.
 This may be useful for developing and testing.
-Simply create a Redis service with 1 replica.
+Simply create a Redis service with 1 shard and 1 replica.

 ### Master-Slave Mode
 One master with multiple read-only slaves.
 For example, to create a 1 master and 2 slaves Redis service, specify 1 shard with 3 replicas per shard.
 If the cluster has multiple zones, the master and slaves will be distributed to different availability zones.